Bond-based nonlocal models by nonlocal operator method in symmetric support domain: Introduction

-Bond-based models provide great flexibility in fracture modeling.
-NOM expresses the derivatives of a function over the collective information in the support.
-It does not require that the support domain be constant or have regular shapes.
-The general form of NOM seems complicated, and in particular, it cannot be used directly to model fracture by cutting bonds.
-Considering the advantages of bond-based peridynamics, such as automatic crack development and crack direction determination, we want to develop some general bond-based models for various mechanical problems so that this property can be used for fracture modeling.
-The cutting of bonds to form fractures is based on the critical strain in BB-PD.
-The exact critical strain based on Griffith theory in nonlocal models is still not consistent with respect to load-displacement curves compared to other methods such as the phase field method.
-Therefore, two main objectives of the research are a) to derive bond-based nonlocal models based on NOM in symmetric support and b) to determine an appropriate critical stretch based on Griffith theory.
+Bond-based models offer significant versatility in the realm of fracture modeling.
+The concept of NOM pertains to the computation of the function's derivatives with respect to the overall information contained in its support.
+The constancy or regularity of shapes in the support domain is not a prerequisite.
+The general structure of the NOM appears intricate, and specifically, it is not directly applicable for simulating fracture through bond cutting.
+Given the benefits of bond-based peridynamics, including its capacity for automatic crack development and determination of crack direction, it is our aim to devise more general bond-based models for diverse mechanical problems, thereby enabling the utilization of this attribute for fracture modeling.
+Fracture creation through bond cutting relies on the critical strain present in bond-based PD.
+The congruity of the precise critical strain derived from Griffith theory within nonlocal models remains incongruous in relation to load-displacement curves when compared to alternative methodologies, such as the phase field method.
+Consequently, the research aims to accomplish two primary objectives.
+Firstly, to formulate bond-based nonlocal models utilizing the nonlocal operator method in a symmetric support domain.
+Secondly, to ascertain a suitable critical stretch value based on Griffith's theory.
+The study is limited to the setting of small deformation for the sake of simplicity.